ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14.0.0/2024-08-30-hot-chocolate-14.0.0.md

 This allows for more flexibility in addition to the already established `QueryTypeAttribute`, `MutationTypeAttribute`, and `SubscriptionTypeAttribute`.

-With the new version of Hot Chocolate, we are also introducing a new type extension for interfaces which allow to introduce base resolvers for common functionality.
+With the new version of Hot Chocolate, we are also introducing a new type extension for interfaces, which allows you to introduce base resolvers for common functionality.
 Think of this like base classes.

 ```csharp
 public interface IEntity